santojon/lucene-sample/README.md

 # lucene-sample

-- A simple gradle build for a web server using Jetty.
+- A simple gradle build for a web server using Jetty as container.
+- Groovy background and web pages support given by GSPs.
-- Lucene used for indexing a database and make queries.
+- Lucene is used for indexing the database and make queries.
 - App for learning and do performance tests.